reganmarie/DealerVision/README.md

 #### Getting the details of an automobile with its VIN:
 **URL**
     http://localhost:8100/api/automobiles/:vin/
-    The details for an automobile include its model and manufacturer.
+    Returns an automobile and includes model and manufacturer

     {
         "href": "/api/automobiles/1C3CC5FB2AN120174/",